 However, the exact ideal temperature of a plant is also dependent on other factors such as light level, stage of development, health, humidity and any other stresses (such as root problems) that could be present.
 Many warm-season plants have an approximate ideal temperature range of 68 to 82°F and cooler season plants a range of 53 to 75°F, with humidity in the range 70 to 75%.

 If the incoming air is being heated outside and so is much higher than these optimal levels, the plants will often come under thermal stress.

-Within an indoor garden there are a number of methods that can be used to cool the air and assist the plants cope with temperature stress conditions.
+Within an indoor garden, there are a number of methods that can be used to cool the air and assist the plants with temperature-induced stress conditions.
 First, many indoor gardeners take advantage of having a small, insulated space and use A/C units to cool the incoming air as it enters.
 This approach works fine, so long as a sufficient flow of air in and out of the garden still occurs to keep the environment healthy.

 Another approach in areas where the outside air is not continuously humid is to use evaporative coolers.
 Evaporative cooling works by pulling air into a greenhouse or indoor garden through wet pads or even entire walls of running water (this is termed fan and pad cooling).

 Water evaporates as air is pulled through the wetted pads, removing energy from the air and lowering the temperature in the process.